laurenalto/SAMEE/README.md

 ## Support

-If you encounter any issues or have any questions or feedback, please reach out to our support team at support@samee.com.
+If you encounter any issues or have any questions or feedback, please reach out to our support team at support@SAMEE.com.
 We are here to help you!

 ## License

-The Samee app is released under the [MIT License](https://opensource.org/licenses/MIT).
+The SAMEE app is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and use the code for your own purposes.

 ---

-Thank you for choosing Samee as your virtual sleep assistant!
+Thank you for choosing SAMEE as your virtual sleep assistant!
 We hope it helps you establish healthy sleep habits and improve your overall well-being.
 Sleep well!